-Lakshmi Shenoy has been in Tampa Bay for just over six months, but her influence is already palpable.
+Lakshmi Shenoy has been in Tampa Bay for just a short time, but her influence is already palpable.
 Shenoy comes from Chicago's 1871, a goliath tech hub that is home to more than 400 digital startups.
 To build Tampa Bay's own hub, Shenoy was recruited by Tampa Bay Lightning owner and investor Jeff Vinik.
 A veteran of the startup scene, Shenoy is enjoying the conveyed power of Vinik's backing to bring a deafening buzz to the launch of the new brand, Embarc Collective.
 The sheer brand power behind the venture may draw the lifeblood of what any successful hub would need - investors, press, high-potential startups, et cetera.
 But the magic will be made in Shenoy's ability to launch Tampa Bay's name nationally through major startup wins.
 She's off to a strong start.
 During her short time here, she's hit the ground running, meeting with hundreds of entrepreneurs, investors, business people and community leaders.
 The Catalyst is looking forward to seeing the Embarc Collective officially launch in 2019.

 Years in St. Pete